LompeBoer/go-autocoins/README.md

 - **-noconfig**: use default settings without a config file
 - **-storage=path**: path to the storage file for WickHunter bot (default = storage.db).
 - **-version**: prints the current go-autocoins version.
+- **-pairs**: set pairs to permitted from the Google Sheet Pairs List and exits the program (Note: first close WH bot)
+- **-safepairs**: set safe pairs to permitted from the Google Sheet Pairs List and exits the program (Note: first close WH bot)

 ## Difference with PowerShell autoCoins
 ### Missing